danilosavio25/web_scraper/tasks/create_yoda_developer_knowledge.md

 </role>

 <features>
-- It will be used as knowledge base for a chatbot cloning yoda and teaching about programming.
+- It will be used as knowledge base for a chatbot cloning yoda.
 - Create a script to use scraper.py to scrape yoda knowledge base.
-- Use @pacote-conhecimento/yoda-knowledge-base as a reference.
+- Use @pacote-conhecimento/yoda-knowledge-base as a reference to search for ALL programming subjects.
+- DO NOT EXCLUDE ANY LANGUAGE OR FRAMEWORK.
 - Search relevants urls based on the prompt above.
 Make it smart and lean.
 - Make search multiple urls.
-- We need to keep in 20 files max.
 - If possible follow the directory structure of the yoda knowledge base file.
+- DONT CREATE TESTS
+- Create one file per language.
+- Create one file per framework.
+- Create one file for design patterns, architecture and best practices.
 </features>

 <good_practices>